jcgonzalezb/user_registration_web_app/README.md

 $   python3 -m unittest discover tests 2>&1
 ```

-In this project, the terminal should show you the following:
+The terminal should show you the following:

 ```
 .